August 26 Game Notes: Iowa Cubs at Las Vegas Aviators

 - August 26 Game Notes: Iowa Cubs at Las Vegas Aviators - Iowa Cubs

-- Bats Shut out Clippers in Series Opener, 7-0 - Louisville Bats
+- Bats Strike Late, Snag Back-And-Forth Series Finale 7-5 - Louisville Bats

-- Series Preview: Buffalo Bisons vs. Indianapolis Indians, August 26-31 - Indianapolis Indians
+- Mud Hens Rally for Walk-Off Win over Saints - Toledo Mud Hens

+- Pablo López Strong in Third Major League Rehab Start, But Saints Walked-Off in Ninth, Lose 2-1 - St. Paul Saints

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.